-When Canva sends an HTTP request to an extension, it includes the ID of the current user in the body of the request.
-An extension can use this ID to check if it’s associated with a user in a third-party platform’s backend.
+When Canva sends an HTTP request to an extension, the body of the request includes the ID of the current user.
+An extension uses this ID to check if it’s associated with a user in a third-party platform’s backend.

 If the ID is associated with a user, it can load the extension with content or options specific to that user.
 For example, a content extension may only retrieve content belonging to that user.

-If the ID is not associated with a user, the extension can render a Connect button, which lets the user begin an authentication flow.
-How an extension does this depends on the extension point.
+If the ID is not associated with a user, the extension can render a Connect button, which, once the user clicks, begins the authentication flow.
+How an extension handles the authentication flow depends on the extension point.
 To learn more, see the extension-specific guides:

-user parameter to the Redirect URL.
+userparameter to the Redirect URL.
 This parameter contains the ID of the current Canva user.
-When a user signs up or logs in with the platform, it can use this parameter to associate the user in Canva’s backend with the user in the platform’s backend.
-When the user returns to the app in the future, it can use this ID to check if they’re authenticated.
+Canva uses this parameter to associate the user in Canva’s backend with the user in the platform’s backend.

 - 6.The extension redirects the user back to Canva from within the pop-up window.
 This closes the pop-up window and reloads the extension.